 Perry Link is Professor of Comparative Literature/Chinese at University of California, Riverside, and Professor Emeritus of East Asian Studies at Princeton University.
 He received his Ph.D. from Harvard University in 1976, and specializes in 20th-century Chinese literature.
-His publications include The Uses of Literature (2000), An Anatomy of Chinese (2013) and, in Chinese, Banyang Suibi (Notes of a Semi-Foreigner).
+His publications include The Uses of Literature: Life in the Socialist Chinese Literary System and, in Chinese, Banyang Suibi (Notes of a Semi-Foreigner).